This Newport Travel Guide was originally published in July 2017 and updated in September 2019

 There are several hotels, and many are cute boutique properties.
 Newport can be pretty pricey in the summer so the rental route is a good option to explore…we happened to be there during the Hall of Fame Open so pretty much all the affordable rentals were already booked when we snagged one in May.
 Essentially, plan as early as you can!
 There are tons of options but things go quickly during the summer.
 Ours was just average and it would have been easier if we’d just booked one back in January when we got our flights.

-If you’re going the hotel route, I’ve heard only good things about Lark properties and they have The Attwater and Gilded in Newport.
+The second time we visited, we stayed at the Newport Marriott–the location is perfect if you’re going to be spending most of your time in the downtown area.
+I’ve also heard great things about Lark properties and they have The Attwater and Gilded in Newport.
 Gurney’s is also in the process of renovating their property (Dana wrote about her experience here).
 For a splurge, try The Castle Hill Inn or The Chanler.

 WHAT WE DID